 Those team members are: Becky Hartman, Mike Griffiths, Johanna Rothman, Jesse Fewell, Betsy Kauffman, Stephen Matola, and Horia Slusanschi.

 Environmental forces such as disruptive technology, smaller more nimble competitors, an increased emphasis on the customer experience, and the increasing speed of change continue to drive large organizations to adopt an Agile mindset in order to stay competitive and keep their existing market share.
 The Agile Practice Guide provides guidance for those organizations on how to adopt an Agile mindset.

 Agile Alliance and PMI collaborated on the effort to write the Agile Practice Guide in order to build a bridge between the communities of the two organizations and learn how to support each other.
 The Agile Practice Guide is a collaborative effort to facilitate a more holistic and inclusive view for both communities.

 For more on why see: Bridging Mindsets: Creating the Agile Practice Guide

 How Did the Team Craft the Agile Practice Guide

 The core writing team used an Agile mindset to collaborate and manage the development of the Agile Practice Guide and they adopted a more informal, relaxed writing style for the guide.

-The core writing team also contributed to relevant parts of the PMBOK® Guide – Sixth Edition, which was release simultaneously with the Agile Practice Guide.
+The core writing team also contributed to relevant parts of the PMBOK® Guide – Sixth Edition, which was released simultaneously with the Agile Practice Guide.

-For an indepth look at the how the core writing team developed the Agile Practice Guide, take a look at their experience report.
+For an in-depth look at how the core writing team developed the Agile Practice Guide, take a look at their experience report.